riderShigh/API-2.0/README.md

 - *pickdrop_neural.m*: creates data structure compatible to Matlab neural network app.
 Run the app to obtain neural network.

+- *generateWebpage.py*: to be run after main.html (the template page) is edited.
+Generates all champion pages automatically.

 **Python libraries**: